WillStephenn/MIDISynthesiser/README.md

 The synthesiser's architecture is designed around a clear separation of concerns, promoting modularity and extensibility.
 At the core of the design are the **Synthesiser** and **Voice** classes, which work together to manage the entire audio signal path.

-* **The `Voice` Class**: The `Voice` class is the fundamental building block of the synthesiser's sound-generating capabilities.
-Each `Voice` instance is a self-contained monophonic synthesiser, encapsulating all the necessary audio components to produce a single note.
-This includes:
+The `Voice` class is the fundamental building block of the synthesiser's sound-generating capabilities.
+Each `Voice` instance is a self-contained monophonic synthesiser, encapsulating an oscillator (sine, saw, square, or triangle), a resonant low-pass filter, and two ADSR envelope generators for amplitude and filter modulation.
-    * An **Oscillator** to generate the initial waveform (e.g., sine, saw, square, triangle).
-    * A **ResonantLowPassFilter** to shape the timbre of the sound.
-    * Two **Envelope** generators (ADSR) to modulate the amplitude and filter cutoff over time.

 By encapsulating these components, the `Voice` class provides a simple interface for controlling the sound of a single note, while hiding the complexity of the underlying audio processing.

-* **The `Synthesiser` Class**: The `Synthesiser` class acts as the central point of control for the entire instrument.
-It manages a pool of `Voice` objects to create a polyphonic synthesiser.
-Its key responsibilities include:
-    * **Voice Management**: The `Synthesiser` is responsible for allocating, triggering, and releasing `Voice` instances in response to MIDI input.
-It implements a voice-stealing algorithm to manage polyphony, ensuring that new notes can be played even when all voices are active.
-    * **Global Parameter Control**: It provides a unified interface for controlling global parameters that affect all voices simultaneously, such as master volume, LFO settings, and the overall patch configuration.
-    * **Audio Mixing**: The `Synthesiser` is responsible for mixing the audio output of all active voices into a single stereo audio stream, which is then sent to the audio output device.
+The `Synthesiser` class acts as the central point of control for the entire instrument, managing a pool of `Voice` objects to create a polyphonic synthesiser.
+It handles voice allocation, triggering, and releasing in response to MIDI input, implementing a voice-stealing algorithm to ensure new notes can be played even when all voices are active.
+The class also provides a unified interface for controlling global parameters that affect all voices simultaneously (master volume, LFO settings, patch configuration) and is responsible for mixing the audio output of all active voices into a single stereo stream.

-This hierarchical architecture, with the `Synthesiser` class managing multiple `Voice` instances, allows for a clean and efficient implementation of a polyphonic synthesiser.
-It provides a clear separation between the high-level control logic of the synthesiser and the low-level audio processing of the individual voices.
+This hierarchical architecture allows for a clean and efficient implementation of polyphony, with a clear separation between the high-level control logic and the low-level audio processing of individual voices.

 ---